keboola/docker-demo/README.md

 ##### Manifests

-To allow dynamic data outputs, that cannot be determined before running the container, each file in `/home/data/out` directory can contain a manifest with the output mapping settings in YAML format.
+To allow dynamic data outputs, that cannot be determined before running the container, each file in `/home/data/out` directory can contain a manifest with the output mapping settings in the chosen format.

 ```
-/home/data/out/table.csv
+/home/data/out/tables/table.csv
-/home/data/out/table.csv.manifest
+/home/data/out/tables/table.csv.manifest
 ```

 `/home/data/out/table.csv.manifest`: